5 steps to building regulations approval

 The main purpose of this stage is to verify the house meets the various building regulations before it’s occupied and put into use.

-Once the surveyor is happy with the work they’ll issue you with a completion certificate, free of charge.
+Once the Inspector is happy with the work they’ll issue you with a completion certificate, free of charge.
 This is an important document used by solicitors/personal search agents when you come to sell the property and by mortgage lenders and property insurers.
 Find out more about the importance of completion certificates.

 Now all you need to do is step back and admire your new/improved home!